At home in Burgundian Mechelen

 Museum Hof van Busleyden, Mechelen (BE), 2024

-“The most beautiful compliment we received is that the museum now has a soul.
-It came from the well-known local guide Marcel Kocken.”
+“The most beautiful compliment we received is that the museum now has a soul.”

 Kristl Strubbe, director Museum Hof van Busleyden – February 2024